kevinsupendi/intern-pendi/Documentation/quickstart.md

     export ANSIBLE_HOST_KEY_CHECKING=False
     ```

-2. Run command from ansible/ (You should provide the private key used for SSH, by default it's in ~/.ssh/)
+2. (Optional) If you use password protected private key, you can run this command to avoid retyping password (assuming your key is ~/.ssh/id_rsa)

     ```
-    ansible-playbook  -i inventories/inv.ini --private-key=~/.ssh/google_compute_engine kubernetes.yml
+    $ ssh-agent bash
+    $ ssh-add ~/.ssh/id_rsa
     ```

+3. Run command from ansible/ (You should provide the private key used for SSH, by default it's in ~/.ssh/ and your username that was configured in Terraform)

+    ```
+    ansible-playbook  -i inventories/inv.ini --private-key=~/.ssh/id_rsa kubernetes.yml -u pendi
+    ```

-3. After the script finished, you could check if the nodes has registered using this command in master instance
+4. After the script finished, you could check if the nodes has registered using this command in master instance

     ```
     kubectl get nodes